rosell-dk/webp-express/README.txt

 = 0.25.4 =
 (released 6 May 2022)
-* AlterHTML (when using picture tags): Fixed charset problems on systems without DOMDocument
+* AlterHTML (when using picture tags): Fixed charset problems for special characters in alt and title attributes.
+The bug was introduced in 0.25.2.
+Thanks to Cruglk for first pointing this out.

 = 0.25.3 =
 (released 4 May 2022)